CrimsonAS/qmlbench/README.md

 - moving-images-script.qml

 One quirk if you run these is that on a threaded renderloop, the animation one runs faster than animators.
 This is because the work is broken into two major chunks.
 One is doing the animation while the other is doing the batching in the renderer and scheduling the rendering.
 If those happen on separate threads, we get better parallelization so 'animation' comes out better.
 However, if you try again with QSG_RENDER_LOOP=windows in the environment, you'll see that if it all happens on the same thread, then animators are a bit cheaper (because they are simpler)

-- sprite-image.qml
-- sprite-sequence.qml

-These two benchmarks are created to illustrate why SpriteSequence should not be used for Sprite based games and serve as a benchmark for whoever steps up to improve it.

 ### benchmarks/changes